Phase 2

 In July 2022, a hybrid planning permission was granted for the regeneration masterplan (Planning Reference: 20/02942/FUL), including detailed plans for Phase 1, and outline plans for Phases 2–5, to deliver 2,170 new homes.

-• Around 400 new homes for Cambridge Road Estate secure tenants, resident leaseholders and freeholders who wish to remain on the Estate, and new purchasers
+• 383 new homes for Cambridge Road Estate secure tenants, resident leaseholders and freeholders who wish to remain on the Estate, and new purchasers.

-• Open spaces, with well-lit active spaces for leisure and play
+• Well-lit active open spaces for leisure and play.

-• New landscaped spaces, including through Washington Road, improving connections to the wider community and neighbourhood
+• New landscaped spaces, including along Washington Road, improving connections to the wider community and neighbourhood.

-• Improving security and safety to reduce levels of crime, and working closely with Secured by Design officers
+• Improved security and safety to reduce levels of crime, working closely with Secured by Design officers.

-• Continuing the community benefits established in Phase 1, through Community Chest funding, the Community Board and collaboration with local schools
+• Continuing the community benefits established in Phase 1, through Community Chest funding, with Community Board input and collaboration with local schools.

 A Reserved Matters Application (RMA) follows a successful Outline Planning Permission.
 It focuses on the finer details of the development that the Outline Planning Permission does not include, such as detailed designs of building layouts, materials used throughout buildings, and landscaping.
 These details are then submitted for approval to the Local Planning Authority before construction can begin.